Skip links

 What is IVF?

 IVF (In Vitro Fertilization) is a method where an egg is fertilized outside the body in a laboratory and then implanted in the uterus.
 It bypasses several barriers to conception and helps many couples to experience the joy of parenthood.
-Knowing how to prepare your body for IVF can help improve the chances of success and make the journey smoother
+Knowing how to prepare your body for IVF can help improve the chances of success and make the journey smoother.
+IVF is a method of conception and does not biologically determine the mode of childbirth.

 How IVF Pregnancy Differs from Natural Conception